Sushantdeshwal13/Devtinder/homework.md

 - why do we need index in db?
 - adv. and dis of creating index?
 - read about compound indexes

+- write code with proper validations for post /request/review/:status/:requestid
+ - thought process - Post vs get
+ - read about ref and populate
+ - create get /user/requests/received with all the checks
+ - create get /user/connections